 Youth and Cannabis – Developing Education Tools

-When cannabis is legalized for adult consumption, it is important that there is not a corresponding increase in youth usage rates.
-Canopy Growth has brought together Parent Action on Drugs ( PAD ) with Canadian Students for Sensible Drug Policy ( CSSDP ) to create evidence based resources for parents and other adults to have informed conversations with youth to make healthy, responsible decisions about cannabis use.
-CSSDP will be conducting a rigorous review of the current research on youth and cannabis and creating an education strategy which will be available to the public and used as the basis of the education tools PAD will develop.
-Combining PAD’s 30 years experience in youth drug education with CSSDP’s youth driven expertise will result in tools that will resonate with a younger audience.
+With cannabis legalized for adult consumption, it is important that there is no corresponding increase in youth usage rates.
+Through an educational grant , Canopy Growth brought together Parent Action on Drugs ( PAD ) with Canadian Students for Sensible Drug Policy ( CSSDP ) to create evidence based resources for parents and other adults to have informed conversations with youth regarding cannabis.
+CSSDP conducted a rigorous review of the current research on youth and cannabis and created an education toolkit which is now available to the public.
+The Toolkit was then used as the basis for the education tools that PAD has created.

 Breaking down Barriers to Access – Developing Clinical Guidelines

 The Canadian AIDS Society has been diligently working on issues related to medical cannabis access since 2004.
 We are thrilled to be part of a multi-year partnership to fund the development of Canadian guidelines on the use of medical cannabis.
 These are the kinds of tools physicians need to feel more comfortable with authorizing access to cannabis and advising their patients on minimizing risk and maximizing benefit.
 The guidelines will include up-to-date information on the state of evidence and research for clinical and disease management questions along with recommended strategies for optimal wellness and quality of life for key stakeholders such as patients, physicians, researchers, policy makers and community based service providers.

 The guidelines will look beyond the scope of disease and symptom management.
 Wellness issues such as sexuality, harm reduction and opiate substitution will also be included.